aqualinkd/AquachemD/README.md

 Each dosing channel can also independently choose whether to react to the **live sensor reading or a rolling average**, on a user-defined reset period.
 This matters because pH and ORP don't behave the same way: pH is comparatively stable, so dosing off the live reading gives the fastest correction, while ORP can swing significantly over the course of a day — dosing straight off a live ORP spike risks over-correcting, so averaging it over a period (e.g. hourly or daily) gives a steadier basis for the dose calculation.
 Both channels support either mode; which one suits your pool is your call.

 As a backstop against a sensor going haywire, each doser also has a **user-set maximum total volume per period** (e.g. 500 mL a day).
 If that cap is hit, AquachemD logs a warning and simply skips further dosing on that channel until the period resets — it doesn't disable the doser or require you to intervene, since the cap is there to survive a temporarily bad reading, not to demand a manual reset every time it's touched.

+Curious how to actually tune this for your own pool?
+[Real-world tuning notes](docs/dosing_strategy.md) walk through how one setup landed on its numbers — including a comparison against how Pentair and IPS controllers approach the same problem, and why a tuned table can outperform their generic formulas.

 ### Won't dose unless it's actually safe to
 This is the part that matters most.
 Dosing is gated behind **interlock conditions** that must *all* be satisfied before a pump is allowed to run: